Close Modal×

 But, that doesn’t mean that having any degree will give you an advantage.
 If you have a science degree, there might not be much overlap with real estate.

-Another advantage of going to college for real estate is access to a broker's career.
+Another advantage of going to college for real estate in major or minor is access to a broker's career.
 You can fulfill the experience required to become a real estate broker.
 A 4-year major or a minor in real estate will allow you to become a broker after you get your salesperson license.

 Usually, you are required to hang your license for 2 years at a brokerage.
 Then, take additional courses before you apply for a broker’s license.
 With a 4-year college degree, you can expedite this process.